kavita-gamedev/ARPlace-Manipulate-AR-demo/README.md

 ---

 ## License
 This project is provided as a demo/template.
-You may use and modify it freely for your own projects.
+You may not use, copy, or redistribute it without prior permission from the author.
+Contact [Your Name or Email] for permission.